1987 · Arcade (M72) · Irem Corporation

 R-Type comprises eight levels, each concluding with a boss.
 The game is widely described as "infamous for its relentless difficulty" - but the nature of that difficulty is frequently misunderstood.
 R-Type is not a bullet-hell game.
 It is not a reaction-speed test.
 It is a memorisation and strategy game.

 Enemies in R-Type follow precise, repeatable patterns.
 The stage layouts are fixed.
 The bosses have identifiable weak points and attack sequences.
-The game "emphasises enemy pattern memorisation as much as player speed" - which distinguishes it fundamentally from the reflex-based demands of later bullet-hell games (Mushihimesama, Touhou, etc.).
+The game "emphasises enemy pattern memorisation as much as player speed" - which distinguishes it fundamentally from the reflex-based demands of later bullet-hell games.
 R-Type rewards study and precision rather than speed and evasion capacity.
+A player who has learned stage 5's enemy placement can navigate it methodically; a player encountering it blind will fail repeatedly until they have.

 Stage pacing is deliberately slower than the Gradius model.
 The player ship has no invincibility frames after losing the Force.
-Death typically sends the player back to a checkpoint - sometimes many screens back.
+Death typically sends the player back to a checkpoint - sometimes many screens back - without the weapon pod they had collected.
 The game assumes players will die repeatedly and learn.
 It is structured as a puzzle game with spatial precision requirements, not a shooter in the conventional sense.

 Version History